The following notes were left the past couple

 Sept 10:

-breakfast on the deck.
-They would bounce off the roof and then fly in
+on the deck.
+They would bounce off the roof and then fly in every direction.

-acreage plus the pond gives new meaning to the feeling of peace and serenity....God
+the pondgives new meaning to the feeling of peace and serenity....God

 Bless!